2022 Chornobaivka attacks: Resumption in summer (1 July – 26 August)

-Kherson counteroffensive and liberation of Chornobaivka (29 August–11 November)
+Kherson counteroffensive and liberation of Chornobaivka (29 August – 11 November)

 On 29 August, Ukraine launched a counteroffensive with the aim of liberating Kherson and Russian-occupied territory on the right bank of the Dnieper river, including Chornobaivka.
 The Ukrainian Armed Forces announced an information blackout regarding the counteroffensive.
 Still, explosions and smoke columns were reported throughout Kherson Oblast in the coming days, including in Chornobaivka on 30 August and again on 31 August.
 On 5 September, more explosions were reported on Chornobaivka, and a cluster of Russian military equipment was hit.
 More explosions and smoke columns around Chornobaivka were reported on 7 September, and another attack against Russian positions took place on 18 September.
 On 20 September, Ukrainian missile and artillery units struck Russian command and equipment posts in Chornobaivka.
 On 22 September, Ukrainian forces destroyed Russian anti-aircraft guns that had been firing in the direction of Snihurivka.

 On 25 October, two explosions were reported at Chornobaivka.
 Satellite images from 27 October showed that Russian forces had withdrawn all their military equipment from the airport at Chornobaivka, the airport thus being empty for the first time since the beginning of the Russian occupation.
 However, this did not end Ukrainian attacks on Russian forces at Chornobaivka; Vladyslav Nazarov, spokesman of the Operational Command South, reported that on 3 November, Ukrainian forces hit Russian military equipment that Russian forces were trying to move to another deployment location.
 On 5 November, more explosions and another smoke column were reported at Chornobaivka.
-According to local residents, recently mobilized Russian soldiers were receiving training in Chornobaivka at the time.
+According to local residents, recently mobilised Russian soldiers were receiving training in Chornobaivka at the time.

 On 9 November, Minister of Defence of Russia Sergei Shoigu announced that Russian troops would withdraw from the right bank of the Dnieper after a proposal from Russian general Sergey Surovikin to do so.
 Surovikin said the decision, which had not been easy to take, was adopted because Kherson could no longer be properly supplied by the Russian army and also to protect the lives of Russian soldiers.
 On 11 November, the Russian withdrawal from the right bank of the Dnieper was completed, and the Ukrainian Armed Forces entered Chornobaivka, as well as Kherson and other localities.
 The next day, Arestovych said that the Chornobaivka "series" had ended.